 USC offers more than 140 undergraduate and postgraduate programs in a wide range of disciplines, including popular degrees in nursing science, midwifery, paramedic science, health sciences and occupational therapy.
 Its flagship Sunshine Coast campus is less than 15 minutes’ drive from the Sunshine Coast Health Institute, with additional campuses in Brisbane’s South Bank precinct, Gympie and on the Fraser Coast, and study nodes in Caboolture, North Lakes and Noosa.

 USC is the only public university in Queensland to earn five stars for teaching quality in the Good Universities Guide annually since 2007.
 It also boasts a growing reputation for research excellence, with 14 research fields now rated at world standard or above by Excellence in Research Australia.
 Leading research areas include nursing, biological sciences, clinical sciences, ecology, agricultural and veterinary sciences.

-As part of the TAFE Queensland network, we are able to draw upon the vast experience and resources of Queensland’s largest training organisation.
 Our programs have been designed in close consultation with business and industry and our modern facilities combined with highly qualified and experienced staff means you gain the skills and knowledge that will give you a competitive advantage when entering the workforce, moving onto further education or even training your staff.

 Ranking in the top 3% of universities worldwide, Griffith University offers future-focused degrees that are developed in consultation with industry, based on cutting-edge research, and taught by Australia’s most awarded teachers.
 With seven campus’ ranging from the Sunshine Coast to the Gold Coast, our students are taught in state-of-the-art facilities by industry-leading professionals.